Protein sliding and hopping kinetics on DNA: Results and Discussion

 When the protein-nonspecific-DNA association probability $p$, is not 100\%, e.g., due to rotation of the DNA-binding domain during large hops, hopping statistics and the subsequent sliding statistics will change.
 For a low binding probability of $p = 10\%$, although on average, ten consecutive hops would be needed for reassociation, the mean number of association attempts will still be $N$.
 However, the effective mean hopping time $\langle{t_3^{\prime}}\rangle$, and the mean hopping distance are expected to increase while the effective number of hops per diffusion trajectory $N^{\prime}$, decreases since $t$ is held constant.
 The effective total hopping time $N^{\prime}\langle{t_3^{\prime}}\rangle$, and the rms total hopping distance per diffusion trajectory should therefore remain constant.
 The binding probability is thus inversely related to the effective mean sliding time $\langle{t_1^{\prime}}\rangle$, according to Eq. \ref{2diffusions} which for $p = 10\%$ results in a 10-fold increase in $\langle{t_1^{\prime}}\rangle$.

-When salt concentration varies, $p$ and $R$ will change.
-However, since we have shown that the rms total hopping displacement in a diffusion trajectory varies with $R$ moderately, the observed changes in $D$ and $t$ with salt concentration are likely due to sliding, rather than hopping.
-Consequently, changes in $D$ and $t$ as a result of varying salt concentration are not indicative of hopping and should not be used to determine its presence in diffusion trajectories, in disagreement with Refs. \cite{Xie2006,MirnyOijen2008,Mirny2008,vanOijen2008,Oijen2010}.
+When salt concentration varies, $p$ and $R$ will change, as will $D_3$ within a few angstroms of the DNA surface.
+However, since $t$ remains $\approx N^{\prime}\langle{t_1^{\prime}}\rangle$ because $N^{\prime}\langle{t_3^{\prime}}\rangle \ll N^{\prime}\langle{t_1^{\prime}}\rangle$, the observed changes in $t$ with salt concentration are likely due to changes in the total sliding time rather than the total hopping time.
+Consequently, changes in $t$ as a result of varying salt concentration are not indicative of hopping and should not be used to determine its presence in diffusion trajectories, in disagreement with Refs. \cite{Xie2006,MirnyOijen2008,Mirny2008,vanOijen2008,Oijen2010}.

 Some studies use flow to elongate DNA and/or investigate hopping properties of DB proteins \cite{Xie2006,Larson2007,MirnyOijen2008,Scherer2009,Oijen2010}.
 Here we describe the effect of flow on hopping distances using the maximum reported flow rate in SM studies of 100 $\mu$m/s.
 For our mean hopping time of $\langle{t_3}\rangle = 0.22$ $\mu$s, a typical dissociated protein is carried by flow a length 0.22 {\AA} along DNA; this distance is negligible compared to its mean hopping distance of 3.37 {\AA} (the total displacement of the protein from flow alone within a diffusion trajectory consisting of 526 hops will be 11.6 nm which is substantially less than the total hopping displacement of 127.5 nm observed for GFP-LacI and similarly other proteins, as shown above).
-Thus, the protein is unlikely to have been``washed out" and this result suggests that flow may be insufficient for analyzing diffusion trajectories of proteins that hop, thereby contradicting the assumptions of Refs. \cite{Scherer2009} and \cite{Oijen2010}.
+On the other hand, for a trajectory that includes a 1 $\mu$m-long hop, which occurs once every 1000 diffusion trajectories, the hopping time is 6.22 ms and a protein is flown 622 nm along DNA.
+This distance would be sufficiently large for the protein to be considered dissociated.

+Our results suggest that for diffusion trajectories without large hops of longer than of order a few hundred nanometers, a protein is unlikely to have been ``washed out'' while those that include large hops, the protein may be.
+However, according to Fig. \ref{Fig3}C, the probability for such an event to occur is approximately one percent of all diffusion trajectories.

 Furthermore, sliding kinetics are not expected to be drastically affected by DNA configuration since a protein remains in contact with nonspecific DNA and should not be subject to DNA condensation and coiling either \textit{in vivo} or \textit{in vitro}, contrary to hopping kinetics.
 The reported values for $D_1$ and $t$ can therefore be applied under \textit{in vivo} situations for better estimation of target binding rates.